List of Westworld characters: Caleb Nichols

 Caleb Nichols is portrayed by Aaron Paul.
 Introduced in season 3, he is a human military veteran who was traumatized after losing his friend Francis during combat.
 Now living in Los Angeles, he is having quarter-life crisis trying to find a better job but is turned down every time despite his social merits.
 When he was eight, he was abandoned at a diner by his mother, who had a bout of schizophrenia leaving her institutionalized ever since.
 He works at low-paying construction jobs and takes petty crime jobs that are offered by the "Rico" app to help pay to support his mother living in a private nursing home.
 He tried to deal with his trauma by engaging with a virtual version of Francis as a friend that calls him frequently.
 Through a Rico job, he encounters and rescues Dolores, and she in turn rescues him when he becomes a target of a Rico manhunt.
 She reveals to him that Incite's AI system Rehoboam, which has collected all the private data on him and predicted that he will commit suicide within a decade and thus unworthy of investments and so purposely denies him any opportunities to move up in society.
 Enraged that his life has been engineered to fail, Caleb opts to join Dolores' revolution against Incite.

 The episode "Passed Pawn" explores Caleb's backstory.
 He and his unit were originally deployed to Crimea to track down insurgents after a civil war in Russia.
 The mission was successful, but most of Caleb's unit was killed; Caleb and Francis were the only survivors.
 On their return to the United States, Rehoboam identified them as "outliers", or people who threatened the fabric of society if left unchecked.
 They were subjected to alternate reality therapy, brainwashing them to believe that they were still in the military.
 Rehoboam then used them to track down other outliers via the Rico app.
 Caleb learns that a mission to find an insurgent leader in Crimea was actually a mission to find Whitman, the CEO of a pharmaceutical company in the United States.
 When he went beyond his mission parameters and questioned Whitman, he started to learn the truth and Rehoboam offered Francis a bounty for killing him.
 Caleb killed Francis instead and was subject to another round of brainwashing to believe that Francis died in Crimea.
 This knowledge convinces Caleb to commit to Dolores' plan to lead a revolution against Serac and Rehoboam.
 However, Bernard notes quite separately that Dolores' plan will likely see Caleb unwittingly destroy humanity.

+Season 4 reveals that after the revolution started in Season 3, Caleb had a wife and a daughter.
+After 7 years he is tracked down by Hale host replica, and abandons his family, joining Maeve in the fight against Hale and William.
+He is killed there, but Hale keeps experimenting on human-host hybrid copies of Caleb for years.